fayisvp/InergFlask/README.md

 # InergFlask
-coding question provided as screening of interview
+coding question provided as screening of interview proces at inerg